jshtaway/django-BE-service/README.md

 By using TDD, this repository aims to ensure that the code is thoroughly tested and that new features or changes do not introduce regressions.
 It promotes a more robust and maintainable codebase.

+# Continuous Integration

+This project utilizes GitHub Actions, a continuous integration and delivery platform, to automate the testing and validation of the codebase.
+The tests are written using pytest-bdd, a behavior-driven development framework for Python.

+GitHub Actions allows for the seamless integration of pytest-bdd into the development workflow.
+It automatically runs the tests whenever changes are pushed to the repository, ensuring that the codebase remains in a consistent and working state.

+To view the workflow configuration and learn more about how the tests are executed, please refer to the [`.github/workflows/checks.yml`](/.github/workflows/checks.yml) file.

 # django-BE-service